LidiaGarrucho/MAMA-MIA/README.md

 ![Header](docs/_static/logo_header.png)
-# MAMA-MIA: A Large-Scale Multi-Center Breast Cancer DCE-MRI Benchmark Dataset with Expert Segmentations
+# MAMA-MIA: A large-scale multicenter breast cancer DCE-MRI benchmark dataset with expert segmentations
 [![arXiv](https://img.shields.io/badge/arXiv-2406.13844-b31b1b.svg)](https://arxiv.org/abs/2406.13844) [![Synapse](https://img.shields.io/badge/Synapse-syn60868042-1258.svg)](https://doi.org/10.7303/syn60868042) [![License](https://img.shields.io/badge/License-CC--BY--NC--40-647.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

 Welcome to the **MAMA-MIA** dataset repository!
 This dataset contains **1,506** cases of **breast cancer** dynamic contrast-enhanced magnetic resonance images (**DCE-MRI**) with **expert tumor segmentations**.
 Below, you will find all the necessary information to download and use the dataset, as well as instructions on how to run inference using our pre-trained nnUNet model.